-Recreational canoeing, kayaking, sailing, and stand-up paddleboarding are available from 9 a.m. to noon Monday through Friday.
+Recreational canoeing, kayaking, sailing, and stand-up paddleboarding are available from 9 a.m. to noon and 2:00 to 5:00 p.m.
+Monday through Friday.

 Waterfront activities are allowed only in authorized areas under the strict supervision of the Aquatics staff.
 Anyone violating this rule may be dismissed from camp immediately.
 Wading outside the swim areas is not permitted.